JrrrZ/Game230_Assignment1/README.md

 Mouse Middle Wheel - Press to change brush color to green, release to change the color back to white

-PageDown Button - re-addes the outline of the brush
+PageDown Button - re-add the outline of the brush